What can I do with a major in Journalism?

 - Write for a campus or other local publication to start building your portfolio and keep a steady flow of writing.

-- Participate in the Travel Writing in Prague Study Abroad program or the Travel Writing in Croatia Study Abroad program to write and report on in-depth travel stories and build a multimedia portfolio.
+- Participate in the Travel Writing Study Abroad programs to write and report on in-depth travel stories and build a multimedia portfolio.

 - Students interested in publication management can join the American Marketing Association to gain knowledge in marketing strategies and research.
 You will also gain practical experience in applying social and digital marketing techniques with local and national businesses.